 Essentially, soft skills are the ones that make people capable of handling the interpersonal aspects of their jobs.
 These include attributes such as effective communication, problem-solving, time management, ability to work individually and with teams, determination, adaptability, and confidence.
 Further, the art of persuasion is another key skill that makes a person capable of handling the complexities of their jobs, from selling to the customers to convincing co-workers about their perspective.

 Historically, soft skills have been underrated by employers and job seekers because the entire emphasis has always been on hard skills.
 However, the tables have turned now as it has been proved that soft skills are as important, perhaps more important, than hard skills.
-While the latter is crucial for building the career, the former contributes to bringing one’s performance to life.
-Simply speaking, soft skills actually enable people to implement their hard skills and leverage them to deliver maximum efficiency, performance, and output to the organisation.
+While the latter is crucial for building a career, the former contributes to bringing one’s performance to life.
+Simply speaking, soft skills actually enable people to implement their hard skills and leverage them to deliver maximum efficiency, performance, and output to the organization.

 Why do soft skills matter for job seekers?